 Pregnancy brings many changes to your body.
 Your clothes will no longer fit.
-You may need afternoon naps and as the pregnancy progresses, you will periodically have trouble breathing.
+You may need afternoon naps and as the pregnancy progresses, you will periodically have trouble breathing while pregnant.
 Three out of four pregnant women report trouble breathing.
 There are several reasons for shortness of breath during pregnancy.
 Understanding what they are and what to do about it will put your mind at ease.

 Early in Your Pregnancy

 Early in the pregnancy, a natural hormone called progesterone begins to increase.
-While this is normal and healthy, it can interfere with your breathing.
+While this is normal and healthy, it can give you trouble breathing while pregnant.
 Typically, it becomes difficult to get a deep breath.
 You may also feel like you’re having to put out more effort to get air into your lungs.

 A Bit Further Down the Road

 The uterus enlarges during pregnancy to accommodate the growing baby.
 As the uterus grows, it presses against the bottom of your diaphragm.
 The diaphragm is an organ that works in conjunction with your lungs to take air in and let it out.
 When your uterus presses against the diaphragm, its ability to expand is restricted, causing breathing difficulties.

 Anemia occurs when there is too little iron in your blood.
 If it becomes severe, it can cause trouble with your breathing.
 Other symptoms of anemia include extreme fatigue, pale skin, dizziness and brittle nails.
 Anemia needs medical treatment, so contact your physician if you’re exhibiting any of these symptoms.

 How to Fix it